rdunlop/unicycling-convention-guide/_event_guides/high_long.md

 ---
-layout: default
+layout: event_guide
 title:  "High Jump/Long Jump"
 ---

-High Jump/Long Jump
+# High Jump/Long Jump

 * Do you have extension cables to reach to the desks